What are you looking for?

 If the Defender gains any Wound, move on to the next step.
 Otherwise, Attack ends.

-7. Defender Defeated.
-Whenver the Defender gains a Wound from an attack, they can choose to fall Unconcious or remain concious to keep fighting.
+8. Defender Defeated.
+Whenever the Defender gains a Wound from an attack, they can choose to fall Unconcious or remain concious to keep fighting.

 Ways to Defend